HwWobbe/WipHww/newFolder.md

 # newFolder/newFile

 ### Lede
+The files in the containing folder do not appear to be in alphabetical order.
 * This file's sync is now finally confirmed to working, from the StackEdit workspace.
 * This folder may be accessible from the link to it in the public "Main workspace".
 * The Hints suggest that this file exists in a StackEdit workspace AND in my GoogleDrive.